BushProof Biosand Filter

 When the flow rate becomes unacceptably low, the filter can be cleaned by removing accumulated dirt from the top few centimeters of sand.
 There are several ways to do this, but all disturb the biological layer which results in less effective filtration for some time.
 Some methods are less disruptive than others.

-BushProof-trained artisans provide technical support, and an instruction booklet can be accessed online
+BushProof-trained artisans provide technical support, and an instruction booklet can be accessed online.

 All materials are locally available and can be sourced by the builder.

-~ 4 years according to research conducted by Medair, Kenya
+About 4 years according to research conducted by Medair, Kenya

 Intermittently-operated slow sand filters can be made as small units that supply clean water for a family.
 Under ideal conditions, a biosand filter of this size produces 1 liter of clean water per minute.
 Even at a much slower flow rate, however, the filter can be practical.
 A filter that fills a 20-liter jerry can in two hours can be convenient to a family, even though this equals a flow rate of only 0.16 liters per minute.